 - Did they follow directions more easily?

 - Were they able to learn something quicker?

 Making these observations will help you determine how they are responding to a particular sensory diet activity, and when you should use that activity or one similar to it again!
 AND, if you want a little more guidance and a nifty free printable check out my sensory diet template, and you’ll be able to hone in on those beneficial activities even better.

 Below, you will find many of the activities include a link to a DIY tutorial or an affiliate link, as some of these tools might be new to you.
 Everything on this list are sensory tools and toys that I love and use.

-Activities that help Improve Attention, Focus, and Engagement
+Sensory Activities that Improve Attention, Focus, & Engagement

 (Often called organizing activities because they typically allow kids sensory systems to become more balanced which leads to improved learning, communication, sleep, eating, etc.)

 - on bed